glotzerlab/plato/README.md

 ## To-do list

-* Implement remaining matplotlib primitives for 2D and select 3D (at least `SpherePoints`) primitives
 * Repair documentation on primitives, set up sphinx
 * Add tests for individual backend APIs
 * Strip graphics base, rename old plato project, and update it to use this library